tanyang1231/SegmentationTransferability/README.md

 ```
 pip install -r requirements.txt
 ```
-Then download extracted features from google cloud via link and unzip it in this project directory.
+Then download extracted features from [Google Drive](https://drive.google.com/file/d/1aBoN-Sr43wUFjY6G00t68dAmMmxhZUUJ/view?usp=sharing) and unzip it in this project directory.

 As the features for all transfer task pairs are too large to share.
 Here we only select one task pair ``segnet-trained-on-BDD100K -> aachen (from Cityscapes)``as example.

 The ``feature`` directory contains ``source_feature`` and ``target_feature``, which are extracted from the source model ``segnet-trained-on-BDD100K`` by feeding the source and target data into the neural network, respectively.
 Here we keep the feature of the final layer.